 Upper Skagit Library

-- Family Storytime!
+- Storytime!
 Families with young children are invited to join us for stories, songs and a simple craft.
-Saturday April 5th, 11-11:45am we will be reading "Pete the Cat".
+First and Third Saturday of the month, January through May, at 11am.

 - Knit & Crochet with Sylvia!
-Thursdays 5-8pm in the conference room.
+Tuesdays 5-8pm in the conference room.

-- Recycle Reminder!
-Friends of the Upper Skagit Library have a box at the Library to collect inkjet cartridges, cell phones and small electronics for recycling.
+- Recycle!
+Upper Skagit Library Foundation has a box at the Library to collect inkjet cartridges, cell phones and small electronics for recycling.
 Visit Planet Green Recycle website.

 - Survey!
-In the fall of 2012, 59 people filled out the comprehensive Upper Skagit Library Survey.
+In the beginning of 2016, 124 Upper Skagit Library District patrons participated in the survey.
 View the results here.